-No stock options were granted to any of our named executive officers during the fiscal year ended September 30, 2009.
+No stock options were granted to any of our named executive officers during the fiscal years ended September 30, 2010 or 2009.

 On December 10, 2008, Ms. Felch was issued 60,000 shares of restricted Common Stock by our Board of Directors, of which 30,000 shares vest on each of December 10, 2010 and December 10, 2011.
-None of the shares were vested on September 30, 2009.
+None of the shares were vested on September 30, 2010.
+The shares of restricted stock have all the rights of the Common Stock, including voting and dividend rights.
 Unvested shares are subject to forfeiture if Ms. Felch voluntarily leaves the Company or is terminated for cause.
 All shares will vest immediately if there is a change in control of the Company.

 On December 10, 2008, our Board of Directors granted Mr. Pope the right to receive 60,000 shares of Common Stock, of which 30,000 shares will be issued on each of December 10, 2010 and December 10, 2011, unless Mr. Pope voluntarily leaves the Company or his employment is terminated for cause prior to such dates.
-None of the shares had been issued as of September 30, 2009.
+None of the shares had been issued as of September 30, 2010.
 Any remaining grants will be immediately issued if there is a change in control of the Company.
+In connection with dividends declared by the Company on the Common Stock, an amount equal to the dividend that would have been payable on the 60,000 shares that Mr. Pope is entitled to receive pursuant to this grant has been credited to Mr. Pope, with such credit payable when and to the extent the applicable shares are subsequently issued.

-The following table provides information regarding unexercised options, unvested restricted stock and the right to receive shares of Common Stock held by the named executive officers at September 30, 2009.
+The following table provides information regarding unexercised options, unvested restricted stock and the right to receive shares of Common Stock held by the named executive officers at September 30, 2010.
 All of these option awards are fully vested.
-During the fiscal year ended September 30, 2009, Mr. Pope exercised 185,000 options.
+During the fiscal year ended September 30, 2010, Mr. Pope exercised 185,000 options.